Slapback Delay Mono - Slapback-Delay Mono

 This plugin allows to add set of short delays of the original signal to the output mix.
 Each delay can be used to simulate the early reflections of the signal from walls.
 This allows to make the stereo image of the original signal wider, and the position of the source more definitive in the mix.
 Equalizers provided for each delay line allow to simulate the fading of the original signal.
-Every delay can be set in both time and distance units.
+Every delay can be set in time, distance and musical time units.
 Also common pre-delay and time-stretching mechanisms are provided to allow the stereo image to change dynamically.
 Additionally, ramping mode is provided to smoothen change of delay on automation.

 'Master Channel' section:

 - Bypass - bypass switch, when turned on (led indicator is shining), the output signal is similar to input signal.
 That does not mean that the delay line is not working.
 The delay line always collects input signal to prevent clicks or other noise when turning on.

 - Temperature - temperature of the air used for Distance delay calculation.